doublejim/QYoutubeDownloader/README.md

 # QYoutubeDownloader
-QYoutubeDownloader provides a user interface for the "youtube-dl" application.
+QYoutubeDownloader provides a user interface for the youtube-dl application.